 But how can you tell if your brake system has a leak, and how can you repair the problem?
-We’ll break down everything you need to know here.
+I’ll break down everything you need to know here.

 - Squishy Brake Pedal

-Here down below is a more detailed list of the five most common symptoms of a brake fluid leak:
+While these are the most common signs, it’s not all of them!
+Here down below is a more detailed list of the signs of a brake fluid leak to look for: